A collection of characters, stories, and other elements

-As our team has grown over the past year, I started to observe patterns that made me think that the way we assigned code reviewers was flawed.
+As our team has grown over the past year, I started to observe patterns in code ownership problems that made me think that the way we assigned code reviewers was flawed.

 My diagnosis was that there were two problems:

-I had a hypothesis—that we needed something other than CODEOWNERS—but it needed validation.
+I had a hypothesis—that we needed something other than CODEOWNERS to create code ownership—but it needed validation.
 Was the team feeling the same pains and observing the same patterns as I was?
 Was continuing to use CODEOWNERS a viable solution moving forward?